Biography

 He began exhibiting under the name R. Holland Murray in 1983, adopting his mother’s maiden name in part to distinguish his work from that of the established Canadian sculptor, Robert (Gray) Murray.
 Significant solo exhibitions of his work in Canada included Recent Work at the Eye Level Gallery, Halifax (1983), Ecto Endo at Gallery Optica, Montreal (1983), Parallax(e) at Galerie Oboro, Montreal (1995), Recent Work at the Saidye Bronfman Center, Montreal (1999), and No Safety Zone at the Foreman Art Gallery at Bishop’s University, Lennoxville, Quebec (2001).

 c.
-David Liss and Saidye Bronfman Centre for the Arts
+David Liss, Saidye Bronfman Centre for the Arts, 1999

 Collections